ibm-cloud-docs/vpc/known-issues.md

 ### Block volume snapshots that are taken in Montreal are stored in {{site.data.keyword.cos_short}} in Washington, DC
 {: #snapshot-COS-upload-CA-MON-US-EAST}

-Due to the unavailability of a local key management service ({{site.data.keyword.keymanagementserviceshort}}) instance in Montreal, the block volume snapshots that are taken in Montreal are routed to and stored in an encrypted {{site.data.keyword.cos_short}} bucket with local KMS keys in the WDC MZR.
+The Montreal MZR currently does not have a local key management service ({{site.data.keyword.keymanagementserviceshort}}) instance available.
+Hence, the block volume snapshots that are taken in Montreal are routed to and stored in an encrypted {{site.data.keyword.cos_short}} bucket with local KMS keys in the WDC MZR.
 When the KMS service becomes available in Montreal, all the snapshots will be moved back to Montreal from Washington DC.